turbot/steampipe-mod-digitalocean-insights/docs/index.md

 - How old are my resources?
 - Are there any publicly accessible resources?
 - Is encryption enabled and what keys are used for encryption?
-- Is versioning enabled?
-- What are the relationships between closely connected resources like IAM users, groups, and policies?

-Dashboards are available for 15+ services, including CloudTrail, EC2, IAM, RDS, S3, VPC, and more!
+Dashboards are available for BlockStorage, Database, Droplet, Firewall, Kubernetes and Snapshot services.

 ## References